-I get offended when people use OCD (Obsessive Compulsive Disorder) as an adjective, they think it is synonymous with perfectionism or cleanliness, and also to people who claim to have it because they think it is some cute quirk or just to seem relevant.
+I get offended when people use OCD (Obsessive Compulsive Disorder) as an adjective, they think it is synonymous with perfectionism or cleanliness.
+I mostly get offended by people who claim to have it because they think it is some cute quirk or just to seem relevant.

 I have OCD since I was a kid.
 Only four years ago I discovered I have OCD.
 Instead of seeking a Psychiatrist, I told myself that I can recover on my own, and that “It’s just a mental illness” “It’s all in my head”

 I myself took it lightly back then.
 It was because I was not aware of it, and it is the same reason why other people take mental illness lightly.
-They take mental illness lightly because they are not aware of the struggles and suffering of the people who actually have it, at the same time those people who use mental illness as an adjective spreads misconceptions about mental disorders.
+They take mental illness lightly because they are not aware of the struggles and suffering of the people who actually have it, at the same time those people who use mental illness as an adjective spread misconception about mental disorders.
 The more the people hear it used lightly, the more they think it is not a big deal and it is okay to use it whenever they want to.

 Here I am four years later, I finally sought professional help after it became detrimental.
 Four years ago and during my childhood, my OCD was time-consuming.
 Now, it is more than just time-consuming, it takes the fun away from me and it is debilitating.
 It leaves me helpless and imprisoned in my own mind.

 I was diagnosed with OCD and Depression.
-After being on medication, I was more productive and happier, but I cannot depend on medication alone.
-So I started to form healthy habits like eating and sleeping on time, working out, and other things to keep my compulsions and intrusive thoughts at bay.
+After being on medication (Jovia & Valium), I was more productive and my mind was not as loud, but I know cannot depend on medication alone.
+So I started to form healthy habits like eating right and sleeping on time, working out, and other things to keep my compulsions and intrusive thoughts at bay.
 Fighting it is not a walk in the park, It is a battle every single day.
 Some days I win, some days I lose.